Building Skills to Cope with Change and Transition

 Have you ever wondered why some people are able to stay calm in a crisis while others appear to fall apart?

-Those who stay calm in the face of a disaster have what psychologists call resilience.
+Those who stay calm in the face of chaos and difficulty have what psychologists call resilience.
 Resilience means being able to adjust and adapt to life’s setbacks and adversity.
 Along with handling the stresses of everyday life, people with a higher degree of emotional resilience are better able to “roll with the punches” and rebuild their lives after a crisis.

-Yes, we are categorizing what we’ve experienced over the past year as a crisis.
+Yes, we are describing our collective experience over the past two years as a crisis.

-For many of us, coping with challenges over the last year has been difficult.
+For many of us, coping with changes and challenges has been difficult.
 We talk regularly with people dealing with anxiety, sleeplessness, loneliness, boredom, financial worries, productivity problems and fear about what the future holds.

-The rippling effects of the pandemic have introduced changes that many of us never imagined possible in our lifetime.
+The rippling effects of the pandemic and the global volatility have introduced changes that many of us never imagined possible in our lifetime.
 These changes may yet bring unrecognized opportunities for our future which will be positive.
 In the meantime, the same changes go hand-in-hand with grieving what has been lost.

 Resilience won’t make your problems disappear.